ifesiTinkering/polymarket_rewards_monitor/README.md

-# Polymarket Rewards Dashboard
+# Polymarket Markets Dashboard

-A local web dashboard that monitors and displays all markets with active rewards programs from Polymarket.
+A local web dashboard that monitors and displays all markets from Polymarket with price threshold filtering.

 ## Quick Start